NandanSinghKhani/Power-BI-Project/SuperMarket/README.md

-Super Market SALES DASHBOARD
+SUPER MARKET SALES DASHBOARD

 OBJECTIVE
  To contribute to the success of a business by utilizing data analysis techniques, specifically focusingon time series analysis, to provide valuable insights and accurate sales forecasting.
 DESCRIPTION
 The objective can be broken down into the following detailed components:
 1. Dashboard Creation: Identify the KPIs, design an intuitive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity